 What Will LTC Cost You?

-Nationwide, a year of LTC averages over $100,000 for 2020.
-If you live in California, however, you can expect to pay more for LTC.
-The average cost of a year in a California LTC facility was just over $127,000.
-With an average length of stay of three years, your LTC bill could easily run close to $400,000.
+The average cost of a year in a California LTC facility is over $120,000.
+With an stay of three years, your LTC bill could easily run over to $350,000.
 Although you may be accustomed to counting on your health insurance to cover medical expenses, most health insurance policies specifically exclude LTC expenses.
 Likewise, although you may be looking forward to Medicare coverage for healthcare when you retire, Medicare will only cover LTC expenses under very narrow circumstances – and then for only a short period of time.
 For over half of all seniors currently in an LTC facility, the only viable option for help covering LTC expenses is Medi-Cal, California’s Medicaid program.

 Qualifying for Medi-Cal